zrythm/zrythm/doc/user/tracks/marker-track.rst

 Marker Track
 ============

-The marker track holds song markers that make it easier to jump to or to export specific sections of the song.
+The marker track holds song markers - either custom or pre-defined ones - that make it easier to jump to or to export specific sections of the song.
 Each project can only have one marker track and it cannot be deleted